Ares-Developers/Ares-docs/restored/firestormwall.rst

-When the Firestorm Defense is activated, all structures owned by the firing player that have :tag:`Firestorm.Wall=yes` set will emit an energy field, blocking all hostile projectiles (except those with :tag:`SubjectToFirestorm=no` set) from passing through.
+When the Firestorm Defense is activated, all structures owned by the firing player that have :tag:`Firestorm.Wall=yes` set will emit an energy field, blocking all hostile projectiles from passing through.
 The energy field also destroys any friend or foe unlucky (or stupid) enough to come into direct contact with active cells.

 :tag:`IgnoresFirestorm` is respected and if :value:`yes`, neither units nor bullets are destroyed when passing an active Firestorm Wall.
 If an object is